xerial/sbt-sonatype/README.md

 * **close** (repositoryId)?: Close a staging repository.
 * **promote** (repositoyrId)?: Promote a staging repository.
 * **closeAndPromote** (repositoryId)?: Close and promote a staging repository.
+* **stagingProfiles**: Show the list of staging profiles, which include profileName information